 - Augmented Reality (AR) – Superimposes a computer-generated image in the real world, so construction workers see a composite view of what is currently there and what should be built based on the BIM models.

 - Artificial Intelligence (AI) – Construction companies are using AI software is used to analyze the massive amounts of data in construction from surveying to analyzing building maintenance needs.

 - Wearables – Technology that you wear and manipulate through body movements.
-Wearable technology includes watches, gloves, and glasses that can gather data about the user and the environment to provide a safer work area, a better experience, and better quality project by using real-time measurable and tracking data.
-Wearables can be paired with other construction technologies like augmented reality, jobsite sensors, and smart tools for real time data and feedback.
+Wearable technology includes watches, gloves, and glasses that can gather data about the user and the environment to provide a safer work area, a better experience, and better quality projects by using real-time measurable and tracking data.
+Wearables can be paired with other construction technologies like augmented reality, jobsite sensors, and smart tools for real-time data and feedback.

 - Smart Tools – Like wearables, smart tools can also collect data and give construction workers more control on the jobsite.
 Some features may include remote control capabilities, automatic programming, inventory control, or track the performance and maintenance of the tool itself.

 - Jobsite Sensors – This technology can be either hardware or software, or both paired together, to give foreman and clients more visibility to what is going on the jobsite such as the humidity level, number of concrete trucks accessing the jobsite, employee time and attendance, security, and the job’s progress.

 - Integrated Construction Management Software – We see construction management software continuing to evolve and integrate with other platforms such as the augmented reality and jobsite sensors to become the central place for all your data so you can review it all, aggregated together in one location.